 Chickenpox is a common illness among children, particularly those under age 12.
 It is something parents are always looking out for.
 And although many of us had it as children, we may not be up-to-date on all the facts.
-MSD Ireland have put together a helpful guide of how to understand better what chickenpox is, how to spot the symptoms and how to treat it.
+Here is a helpful guide of how to understand better what chickenpox is, how to spot the symptoms and how to treat it.
 Here’s Everything You Need to Know About Chickenpox:

 What is Chickenpox?